BBVA/gitsec/README.rst

 In order to use **gitsec** you must follow these steps:

 #.
 Configure and deploy a master.
 #.
-Configure your a GitHub's repository webhooks.
+Configure your a GitHub's repository or organization webhooks.
 #.
 Add a *.gitsec.yml* configuration file to your project.